 When do Border Collies Shed the Most?

-A border collieWhile border collies with their thick fur will always experience some degree of shedding, there are certain times of the year when their shedding is increased.
+While border collies with their thick fur will always experience some degree of shedding, there are certain times of the year where their shedding is increased.

 Time of Year

-This means that they must first shed their summer coats, which are slightly thinner to keep them cool and regrow a thicker, denser coat.
+This means that they must first shed their summer coats, which are slightly thinner to keep them cool, and regrow a thicker, denser coat.
 This is the first shedding season.

 Then, come spring, your collie will undergo another shedding season.
 Due to the fact that the spring season is when your border collie is shedding their thick winter coat, this season is more extreme than the fall season.